 Today, I want to talk about FOMO, it stands for the Fear Of Missing Out.
 It basically means that you constantly have the urge to be at all popular events or friend hangouts, that when you skipped something, you might have missed something great.
-It may sound like a lame term, like the next YOLO or something, but it actually has some meaning to it.
+It may sound like a lame term, as the next YOLO or something, but it actually has some meaning to it.
 I personally don’t have this fear, but I do feel like it’s easy to get caught up in it.
-In today’s world there are so many temptations for people to do, to visit and to see.
+In today’s world, there are so many temptations for people to do, to visit and to see.
 Facebook is full of pictures of people travelling the world and festival events are popping up like mushrooms!
 It’s often difficult to deal with the pressure of attending social gatherings, especially when each gathering is a lot of fun!
 Continue reading “Preventing FOMO: The Fear Of Missing Out”

-So, this monday I was supposed to fly to Malaga (Spain) for a holiday with my friend.
-We booked a Ryanair flight from Eindhoven and a lovely place to stay at a Airbnb place.
+So, this Monday I was supposed to fly to Malaga (Spain) for a holiday with my friend.
+We booked a Ryanair flight from Eindhoven and a lovely place to stay at an Airbnb place.
 I was looking forward to this trip for weeks: finally a break from daily working life and some relaxation in the sun.
 However, when trying to check-in the evening before departure, we got a notification that there was some trouble with our flight.
 Continue reading “Times are tough, but we are tougher”